tldr-pages/tldr/pages/common/git-count.md

 # git count

-> Print the count of all commits.
+> Print the total number of all commits.
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-count>.